Matrix Completion Methods for the Total Electron Content Video Reconstruction: TEC Map Reconstruction Results

 Table \ref{tab:emp_res} shows the results of our model on a storm day and a non-storm day.
 For the storm day, the best temporal smoothing hyper-parameter is $\lambda_2 = 0.2$ and the best spherical harmonic hyper-parameter is $\lambda_3 = 0.021$.
 The lowest RSE is achieved when we use the full model with $(\lambda_1, \lambda_2, \lambda_3) = (0.9, 0.2, 0.021)$.
 RSE reduces from 10.895\% achieved by softImpute to 9.357\% achieved by the full model.
 For the non-storm day, the best temporal smoothing hyper-parameter is $\lambda_2 = 0.31$ and the best spherical harmonic hyper-parameter is $\lambda_3 = 0.03$.
 When we use the full model with $(\lambda_1, \lambda_2, \lambda_3) = (0.9, 0.31, 0.03)$, we achieve lowest RSE.
 RSE reduces from 10.424\% achieved by softImpute to 8.592\% achieved by the full model.
 Moreover, we also examined the mean-squared error (MSE) on the testing set.
 It turns out that the full model MSE also tends to be lower than other models, and the softImpute model gives the highest MSE value among all the other imputation models we compare.
 The MSE of the non-storm day is overall lower than that of the storm day.
 This might be attributed to the relatively lower TEC values on a non-storm day.
 This also indicates that it is easier to impute non-storm day data, which varies less and has lower magnitudes.
 Based on the last two columns of Table~\ref{tab:emp_res}, in over 97.5\% of the time points, the TS, SH and full model perform better than the softImpute result.
 And in over 81\% of the time points, the full model outperforms the other models, indicating that both temporal smoothing and auxiliary data from spherical harmonics can help on improving the imputation results of TEC maps.

 Figure \ref{fig:0908} and \ref{fig:0903} show the original TEC median filtered map, the map fitted with spherical harmonics (auxiliary data) and four imputed maps of one time point of the storm day and the non-storm day data, respectively.
 The original softImpute method with only $\lambda_1$ value imposes a low-rank structure on the imputed matrix, leading to unreasonable gaps when being applied to scientific images.
-Our method with all three hyper-parameters reserves the features of the original plot, mitigates such gaps to allow for more temporal consistency and gives better spatial smoothness.
-Note that Figures \ref{fig:0908} and \ref{fig:0903} have different scales due to the relatively lower TEC value on a non-storm day.
+Our method with all three hyper-parameters reserves the features of the original plot, mitigates such gaps to allow for more temporal consistency and gives better spatial smoothness. {For a non-storm day, the average rank of the imputed map with softImpute is $72$, with temporal-smoothing is $98.5$, and with the full model is $99.8$.
+For a storm day, the average rank of the imputed map with softImpute is $85$, with temporal smoothing is $104$, and with the full model is $105.4$.} Note that Figures \ref{fig:0908} and \ref{fig:0903} have different scales due to the relatively lower TEC value on a non-storm day.

 Comparing Figure \ref{fig:0908} (D)(E) or (F)(C), we can see that by adding temporal smoothing penalty, undesirable low-rank structure is smoothed out.
 Comparing \ref{fig:0908} (D)(F) or (E)(C), the spherical harmonics helps filling in missing patches caused by a lack of observations which appear in blue patches in (D) and (E) near the equator, i.e. 18 magnetic local time (MLT).
 The same patterns can be found in Figure \ref{fig:0903}.